 With a middle school, high school and preschool now open and flourishing, there’s room for one more, Fr.
 Watters says.
 An elementary school would bridge the final gap.

-On June 29, 2021, LELC changed its name to The Loyola School (TLS) to reflect its expanded mission, now including a new elementary school (grades K-4).
-TLS welcomed its first class of Kindergarteners in September 2021 and will add one grade each year until reaching full capacity in September 2025.
+On June 29, 2021, LELC changed its name to The Loyola School (TLS) to reflect its expanded mission, now including a new elementary school.
+TLS welcomed its first class of Kindergarteners in September 2021, its first graders in September 2022 and will add one grade each year until reaching full capacity in September 2025.

 With the opening of The Loyola School, Fr.
 Watters, the USA East Province Jesuits and their lay colleagues now offer more than 670 students yearly in Baltimore City a rigorous education and more, in a Jesuit school tradition that traces back to 1548.